spxp/spxp-specs/SPXP-PME-Spec.md

 ### 8.3 Managing keys in prepared packages
-To add or remove keys that are associated with a prepared package, the client can add the `establishId` of the prepared package as suffix to the audience, seperated by the `@` character.
+To add or remove keys that are associated with a prepared package, the client can add the `establishId` of the prepared package as suffix to the audience, separated by the `@` character.
 See [9.3](#93-updating-keys-associated-with-a-prepared-package) for details.

 ## 9 Connection packages